waggle-sensor/blade-image/README.md

 console com2
 ```

+> *Note*:
+> You can execute the command `getsysinfo` to figure out the "Service Tag" among other information.

 ##### iDRAC Web Interface

 If local iDRAC access is possible you may use the iDRAC web interface to launch the Virtual Console to